dash4k/dash4k/README.md

 ### 📝 ABOUT ME

-* 🎓 I’m currently studying at Udayana University majoring on Computer Science
+* 🎓 I’m currently studying at Udayana University, majoring in Computer Science

 * 💻 I’m a open-source enthusiast.